evlPanda/evlpanda.github.io/_posts/21-01-11-deleting-fluid-forms.md

 ## The PeopleCode

-**Note** You'll also need to clear some Rowset cache.
+You'll also need to clear some Rowset cache.
 In the following AppClass method temporarily comment out the If statement so that the cache gets created again.

 You can trigger it by filling out any new form in the 'My Forms' tile/component.

 **FS_SD:Runtime:Utilities:SDCachedMetaDataReader._getComponentRowset()**
 ```